-ADNOC Distribution is committed to having a corporate governance framework that is compliant with all corporate governance requirements that are applicable to public joint stock companies in the UAE.
-Moreover, the Company ensures that the framework is consistent with leading global practices through periodic benchmarking and assessment.
+ADNOC Distribution is committed to having a corporate governance framework that is compliant with all corporate governance requirements that are applicable to public

 CORPORATE GOVERNANCE FRAMEWORK

 The Company's Board is responsible for the implementation and oversight of its corporate governance framework.
 The Board complies with the corporate governance requirements applicable to public joint stock companies listed on the Abu Dhabi Securities Exchange, as set out in the Governance Rules and Corporate Discipline Standards issued on 2 February 2020 pursuant to UAE Securities and Commodities Authority Resolution No. 3/Chairman of 2020 and its amendments (the Corporate Governance Rules).